Volleyball Yukon

 UCCMS Complaints

-Any complaint that deals with discrimination, harassment, sexual harassment, violence, or abuse (as defined in the UCCMS) must be reported to the Canadian Centre for Ethics in Sport operates independently to administer complaints about alleged violations of the UCCMS.
+Any complaint that deals with discrimination, harassment, sexual harassment, violence, or abuse (as defined in the UCCMS) must be reported to the ITP Sport which has been contracted by Volleyball Yukon to operate independently to administer complaints about alleged violations of the UCCMS.

-CCES will also maintain a national sanctions registry, which prevents individuals from evading sanctions by moving to different sports or to different jurisdictions.
+ITP Sport and Volleyball Yukon will report sanctions to the Canadian Centre for Ethics in Sport (CCES) who will also maintain a national sanctions registry, which prevents individuals from evading sanctions by moving to different sports or to different jurisdictions.

 You may file either a complaint or a report with CCES: